AneeshSharma9/DS4Indicator/README.md

 # DS4Indicator

-**DS4Indicator** is a lightweight desktop application designed to help users track the connection status of their DualShock 4 controllers and display important information about their usage.
+**DS4Indicator** is a lightweight Windows desktop application designed to help users track the connection status of their DualShock 4 controllers and display important information about their usage.
 It provides real-time updates on whether your controller is connected or disconnected and offers easy access to the runtime since the last connection.

 ## Features